 The term "place of effective management" is not defined in the Act and must be given its ordinary meaning, taking into account international precedent and interpretation.
 It, however, does not have a universally accepted meaning and various countries, including members of the OECD, continue to attach different meanings to it.
 The principles and guidelines that will be applied for purposes of considering the term "place of effective management" in the definition of "resident" in section 1(1) are discussed in Interpretation Note 6 "Resident - Place of Effective Management (Companies)".
-24 The following are extracts from paragraphs 4.1 and 4.2 of that Interpretation Note (Issue 2):
+The following are extracts from paragraphs 4.1 and 4.2 of Interpretation Note 6 (Issue 2) which applies to years of assessment commencing on or after 3 November 2015:

 "A company's place of effective management is the place where key management and commercial decisions that are necessary for the conduct of its business as a whole are in substance made.
 This approach is consistent with the OECD's commentary on the term 'place of effective management'."
+26

-"A company may have more than one place of management but it can only have one place of effective management at any one time.26 If a company's key management and commercial decisions affecting its business as a whole are made at a single location, that location will be its place of effective management.
+"A company may have more than one place of management but it can only have one place of effective management at any one time.27 If a company's key management and commercial decisions affecting its business as a whole are made at a single location, that location will be its place of effective management.
 However, if those decisions are made at more than one location, the company's place of effective management will be the location where those decisions are primarily or predominantly made."